WallStreetMojo

 • After the Company starts delivering the goods, no cash will be recorded for that particular contract.

 The time of reporting real revenue may depend on the contract terms and conditions.
-Some may record real revenue every month by debit the deferred income partially while others may be required to do so after all the products and services are delivered.
+Some may record real revenue monthly by debit the deferred income, while others may be required to do so after all the products and services are delivered.
 In such cases, this may lead to varied net profits/losses reported by the Company.
 The Company may have a period of high profits (when this revenue is realized as actual revenue), followed by periods of low profits.

-While the Companies do not have a choice as per the accounting principles to not to record deferred income, however, there are many advantages of doing so:
+While the Companies do not have a choice as per the accounting principles not to record deferred income journal entries, however, there are many advantages of doing so:

-• As the deferred income of the Company is accrued and realized over a period of time, so are the revenues using the concept of deferred revenue accounting.
+• As the Company's deferred income is accrued and realized over time, so are the revenues using the concept of deferred revenue accounting.
 The payments made by the customers can vary, and this will impact the financial performance of the Company.
-Shareholders may not like such variable and volatile performance, hence revenue is reported when it is earned and not when it is paid.
+Shareholders may not like such variable and volatile performance; hence, revenue is reported when earned and not paid.

 • This safeguards investors’ interest as the Company cannot treat deferred income as its assets, which will overvalue its net worth.
 It provides that the Company has outstanding liabilities before it can realize its revenue and convert it into assets.